 It was clear that director tried to sacrifice very little of the author’s original intentions.
 Cuesta still developed the characters and adjusted the sophisticated and challenging theme in ways that made the movie an enjoyable action flick.

 Calista Giroux is a campus correspondent for The Daily Campus.
-He can be reached via email at firstname.lastname@example.org.
+She can be reached via email at email@example.com.